Digital Radio Mondiale

 Digital Radio Mondiale (DRM; mondiale being Italian and French for "worldwide") is a set of digital audio broadcasting technologies designed to work over the bands currently used for analogue radio broadcasting including AM broadcasting—particularly shortwave—and FM broadcasting.
 DRM is more spectrally efficient than AM and FM, allowing more stations, at higher quality, into a given amount of bandwidth, using xHE-AAC audio coding format.
-Various other MPEG-4 and Opus codecs are also compatible, but the standard now specifies xHE-AAC.
+Various other MPEG-4 codecs and Opus are also compatible, but the standard now specifies xHE-AAC.

 Digital Radio Mondiale is also the name of the international non-profit consortium that has designed the platform and is now promoting its introduction.
 Radio France Internationale, TéléDiffusion de France, BBC World Service, Deutsche Welle, Voice of America, Telefunken (now Transradio) and Thomcast (now Ampegon) took part at the formation of the DRM consortium.

 The principle of DRM is that bandwidth is the limiting factor, and computer processing power is cheap; modern CPU-intensive audio compression techniques enable more efficient use of available bandwidth, at the expense of processing resources.